-Popular nasal decongestant doesn’t actually relieve congestion, FDA experts say
+Popular nasal decongestant doesn’t actually relieve congestion, FDA advisers say

 “I feel this drug in this oral dose should have been removed from the market a long time ago,” said Jennifer Schwartzott, the patient representative on the panel.
 “Patients require and deserve medications that treat their symptoms safely and effectively and I don’t believe that this medication does that.”

-The advisers essentially backed the conclusions of an FDA scientific review published ahead of this week’s meeting, which found numerous flaws with the 1960s and 1970s studies originally used to support phenylephrine’s approval.
+The advisers essentially backed the conclusions of an FDA scientific review published ahead of this week’s meeting, which found numerous flaws with the 1960s and 1970s studies that supported phenylephrine’s original approval.
 The studies were “extremely small” and used statistical and research techniques no longer accepted by the agency, regulators said.

 “The bottom line is that none of the original studies stand up to modern standards of study design or conduct,” said Dr. Peter Starke, the agency’s lead medical reviewer.